-- Appropriated \$19,520,662 to provide for homeless shelters, otureadh and grant programs in all four counties. - ٠ - Appropriated \$19,520,662 to provide for homeless shelters, outreach, and grant programs in all four counties. - Consolidate COC SuperNOFA applications for funding to meet underserved needs and provide technical assistance to improve outcomes.
+- Appropriated \$45,000,000 to HPHA for Fiscal Year 2015 to develop, upgrade, or renovate public housing properties statewide; and - Appropriated \$19,520,662 to provide for homeless shelters, outreach, and grant programs in all four counties. - Consolidate COC SuperNOFA applications for funding to meet underserved needs and provide technical assistance to improve outcomes.